tangruize/SandTable/doc/Install.md

 make build-docker
 ```

-Start docker (inside sandtable-lxc):
+To start Docker (inside sandtable-lxc):

 ```sh
 ## It will automatically compile SandTable and configure TPROXY
 make start-docker
 ```

-## Reproduce bugs
+## Reproducing bugs

 Here we provide some examples to reproduce bugs.
 For details, please refer to [TO-FILL](./to-fill.md)

-To check bugs at the specification level, the Makefile targets start with `check-`.
+The Makefile targets start with `check-` are designed for checking bugs at the specification level.
-For example, to check the Xraft multiple valid Leader bug:
+For example, to check the Xraft multiple valid Leader bug (inside sandtable-lxc):

 ```sh
 make check_xraft_election_safety_bug